Dual Occupancy Design for Complex Sites

 • Exploring a dual occupancy option

-• Unsure whether their site is suitable
+• Unsure whether your site is suitable

 • Navigating planning controls, zoning or overlays